sci-42ver/SDF_exercise_solution/README.md

 - 2.1~2.14
 # @exercise tests finished
 - 2.1~2.14
+# @TODO
+- I skipped checking the detailed implementation of the following since they are less related with what the book intends to teach
+  - `make-predicate-template`
 # nbardiuk solution comment
 ~~By https://github.com/search?q=repo%3Anbardiuk%2Fsoftware-design-for-flexibility%20exercise&type=code it probably only has 3 exercise solutions.~~
 It only have solutions up to chapter 2 regular-expressions based on 5 filenames.